BinAlertGuide/Guide/README_EN.md

 Timer scan: every 15 minutes.

+**SMA200%**: Refers to the percentage distance between the price and the SMA 200 periods with daily timeframe.

 * 📗: The token's percentage grew more compared to the previous slide.
 * 🆕: New entry (compared to the previous slide)
 * 🚀: New entry with a percentage greater than 10%
 * 📊: New maximum price since 2 days
 * 📶: Volume exchange's triplicated compared the previous day.
-* ⚠️: The token's rank (the marketcap ranke) is over 1000.
+* ⚠️: The marketcap of the token is very low; This can lead to an higher risk of extreme volatility (higher uptrends or higher lowtrends).
 Datas are provided from [Coingecko](https://www.coingecko.com/en/api)

-Bitcoin trend: Based upone its trend in some time slots the general trend becomes the same for most of the tokens.
+**Bitcoin trend**: Based upone its trend in some time slots the general trend becomes the same for most of the tokens.
 * 🔴 Negative
 * 🟢 Positive
 * ⚪️ Lateral

-SMA200%: Refers to the percentage distance between the price and the SMA 200 periods with daily timeframe.

 ### General indications